EXCALIBUR-cmd/EXCALIBUR-cmd/README.md

 FullStack developer
 ------------------

-I’m a passionate problem-solver who thrives at the intersection of technology, creativity, and innovation.
-Currently pursuing my degree in Computer Science, I specialize in Frontend Engineering, AI/ML, and building full-stack applications that don’t just function — they tell a story.
+I’m a Computer Science student and developer passionate about solving problems at the intersection of technology, creativity, and innovation.
+My expertise spans Frontend Engineering, AI/ML, and full-stack development (MERN stack), where I focus on building applications that are not only functional but also engaging and impactful.

-Over the past few years, I’ve worked on a wide spectrum of projects ranging from interactive landing pages and immersive portfolio designs to my personal AI assistant Friday, designed to integrate APIs and automate daily workflows.
-These experiences have taught me the importance of scalable design, user experience, and real-world problem solving.
+Over the past few years, I’ve built projects ranging from interactive web experiences and immersive portfolio designs to Friday, a personal AI assistant that integrates APIs, automates workflows, and demonstrates my ability to connect AI with real-world use cases.
+These projects have strengthened my skills in React, Node.js, MongoDB, PyTorch, TensorFlow, and modern frontend frameworks while teaching me the importance of scalable design, user experience, and practical problem-solving.

-What sets me apart is my curiosity and adaptability.
-I enjoy exploring new technologies like Three.js, GLSL shaders, and GSAP for creating engaging visual effects, diving into PyTorch and TensorFlow for AI/ML, or using React and modern frontend tools to build highly interactive user experiences.
-For me, every project is not just about writing code — it’s about crafting an experience that people can use, feel, and remember.
+I bring curiosity, adaptability, and creativity to every project.
+Whether it’s exploring Three.js, GLSL shaders, and GSAP for visually stunning interfaces, experimenting with AI models in PyTorch/TensorFlow, or building end-to-end solutions with the MERN stack, I thrive on challenges that push me to think differently.

-When I’m not coding, I channel my creativity into writing poems and short stories, which helps me see problems from new perspectives and bring a human touch to the solutions I design.
-I strongly believe in learning by doing, which is why hackathons, internships, and personal projects have been key stepping stones in my journey.
+Outside of code, I write poetry and short stories, which helps me bring a human perspective to my work and design technology with empathy.

-I’m now seeking opportunities where I can contribute to impactful projects in AI, software engineering, or frontend development, while continuing to learn from industry experts and pushing myself to build technology that truly matters.
+I’m looking to collaborate on impactful projects in AI, frontend engineering, or full-stack development — contributing code, creativity, and a problem-solving mindset.
+If you’re working on something exciting, let’s connect and build solutions that truly matter.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [singhmaninder20047@gmail.com](mailto:singhmaninder20047@gmail.com)